sehawq/sehawq/README.md

-# Hello, I'm Solomon, The following are my projects. 🔮
+# Hello, I'm Seha, The following are my projects. 🔮

 - 📕 **I'm a Node.JS and Html Student.**